Kia Nurse: Personal life

 Kia Nurse was born to Richard and Cathy Nurse and was raised in Hamilton, Ontario.
 Richard Nurse played in the CFL, and Cathy Nurse was a basketball player at McMaster University.
-Her older siblings are Tamika Nurse, who played basketball for Oregon and Bowling Green, and professional hockey player Darnell Nurse.
+Her older siblings are Tamika Nurse, who played basketball for Oregon and Bowling Green, and NHL defenceman Darnell Nurse of the San Jose Sharks, and her cousin is a PWHL forward Sarah Nurse, who plays for the Vancouver Goldeneyes and was part of the gold medal-winning Team Canada at the 2022 Winter Olympics in Beijing.
 She is also the niece of former Philadelphia Eagles quarterback Donovan McNabb, who is married to her aunt Raquel Nurse McNabb.
-Her cousin is professional hockey player, Sarah Nurse, who plays for the Vancouver Goldeneyes and competed at the 2018 Winter Olympics and 2022 Winter Olympics for Team Canada.